-If you receive more than one set of proxy materials, your shares may be registered in more than one name or held in different accounts.
-Please cast your vote with respect to each set of proxy materials that you receive to ensure that all of your shares are voted.
+If you receive more than one set of proxy materials, your shares of common stock may be registered in more than one name or held in different accounts.
+Please cast your vote with respect to each set of proxy materials that you receive to ensure that all of your shares of common stock are voted.